-During the early years they are also taught sounds(phonemes) and letters of the alphabet to help them work out unfamiliar words.
+During the early years they are also taught sounds (phonemes) and letters of the alphabet to help them work out unfamiliar words.
 The development of reading skills gradually progresses through the Primary school encouraging children to read for pleasure and also for information.

 Alongside the more formal reading material, we actively encourage children to read for enjoyment.
 At each stage of our school parents are encouraged to have regular reading sessions with their children both in and out of school - reading to them, reading with them, listening to them read and discussing books.

 Our main resources for reading are Phonic Bug, Bug Club and Big Cat.
 We also have a range of decodable catch-up readers which are used from P4-P7.
-We follow the Phonics International progression from P1-P7 for the teaching of phonics.
+We follow a bespoke progression from P1-P7 for the teaching of phonics which is based on the Phonic Bug and Phonics International scoping sequence.

 We teach children to make use of the school library and also the local library.
+Ou Library Assistant Debbie works with all classes and our EYC on a weekly bassi to promote a love of reading.
 Children have to learn to use a variety of skills in reading different types of text, but they also have to derive enjoyment from books.
 We value the help from parents in encouraging children to read regularly.
-It is our aim that all pupils acquire a love of reading which will remain with them for the rest of their lives.
+It is our aim that all pupils acqu ire a love of reading which will remain with them for the rest of their lives.
 In P4-P7 children also engage with the Accelerated Reader programme to promote and further develop our reading culture.